Sharon Machlis

 • LinkedIn

-Sharon is an award-winning journalist and data analyst who is equally at home analyzing data, coding tools for journalists, and covering technology.
-She is currently director of editorial data & analytics at Foundry (an IDG Inc. company), which publishes tech Web sites including Computerworld, CIO, PCWorld, and Macworld; and author of InfoWorld's Do More With R series .
+Previously, I was a journalist and data professional equally at home analyzing data, coding tools for journalists, and covering technology.
+My most recent paid job was director of editorial data & analytics at Foundry (an IDG Inc. company), which publishes tech Web sites including Computerworld, CIO, PCWorld, and Macworld; and author of InfoWorld's Do More With R series .

-Sharon received an ASBPE national gold award for impact/investigative online excellence (see story) and two ASBPE national golds for best how-to article (see 2014 and 2017 winners) She was also named the Digital Analytics Association's top practitioner in 2021 for her work analyzing data at her job and in her community.
+I received an ASBPE national gold award for impact/investigative online excellence (see story) and two ASBPE national golds for best how-to article (see 2014 and 2017 winners) I was also named the Digital Analytics Association's top practitioner in 2021 for work analyzing data at my job and in my community I was also winner of a 2023 Neal Award for best instructional content.

-Sharon's other hobbies include photography, travel, hiking, snowshoeing, crocheting, and classical piano.
-And, she's somewhat obsessed with both generative AI and the R programming language.
+My other hobbies include photography, travel, hiking, snowshoeing, crocheting, and classical piano.
+And, I'm somewhat obsessed with both generative AI and the R programming language.

-You can follow Sharon on Mastodon at @smach@masto.machlis.com and her searchable app with her Mastodon posts, as well as on LinkedIn.
-(She is not currently active on Twitter, but you can see her prior tweets at @sharon000.)
+You can follow me on Mastodon at @smach@masto.machlis.com and my searchable app with my Mastodon posts, as well as on LinkedIn.

 5 easy ways to run an LLM locally 2024-03-28